Create Incident Maps and Digital Products

 Create or Update Incident Map(s).

-- Use an existing master project or open a template and Save As a new master project per GeoOps.
+- Use an existing Master Project or open the Pro Project Template and Save As to create a new Master Project per GeoOps.

-- Add layer file(s) and repair path to point to the Master Incident GDB.
+- Repair path of Event layer file(s) to point to the Master Incident GDB.

 - Add base maps and ancillary datasets to map.

-- Use definition queries to display only the Event Features appropriate for the intended map audience.
+- Apply definition queries to display only the Event Features appropriate for the intended map audience.